Zurück zum Blog

 Database Management

-Simply speaking, database management means working with data — and usually a significant amount of data.
+Simply speaking, database management means working with data, and usually a significant amount of data.
 Anything from optimizing databases to migrating large chunks of data across multiple servers falls within the realm of data administration duties.

-To that end, efficient data management simply cannot be done without the proper knowledge of programming languages, out of which there are quite a few to pick from.
+To that end, efficient data management simply cannot be done without the proper knowledge of programming languages, of which there are quite a few to pick from.

 Some of these include: